• Search Keywords

 Audience Design Initiative

 Screen Australia recognises the importance of raising awareness and understanding of audience design in a globally competitive feature film marketplace.
+The Audience Design Initiative is a purpose-built opportunity for Australian producers and key creative teams wiht scripted and documentary feature film projects.

 About Síle Culley

-Síle is an alumna of Berlinale Talents, Torino Film Lab, LIM Less is More and the NFTS.
-She is a member of the European Film Academy and the founder of The Breakfast Club, a peer-to-peer network for women working in the film business in Ireland.
+She is an industry expert for Eurimages, as well as the Director of The Audience Design Lab for the International Screen Institute.
+Síle is a voting member of the European Film Academy and an alumna of Berlinale Talents, Torino Film Lab, LIM Less Is More and the NFTS.
+She is also the founder of The Breakfast Club, a peer-to-peer network for women working in the Business of Film in Ireland.

 Aims